 By all means, learn as much as you can about nutrition and training.
-Same goes for rehab, prehab, and functional movement (is there really a nonfunctional movement?).
+The same goes for rehab, prehab, and functional movement (is there really a nonfunctional movement?).

-Most of the big breakthroughs are from the crossing of different disciplines.
-Remember that in the fitness world, you’re dealing with other humans at a whole/ system level.
+Most of the big breakthroughs happen at the crossing of different disciplines.
+Remember that you’re dealing with other humans at a whole/system level.
 I doubt a biceps or glute max ever walked into your gym on its own power, unaccompanied by XXX bones, XXX muscles, XX liters of blood, and a massive, glucose-guzzling brain.

-Even when Bench Press Billy Bob comes in on Monday to work chest – because Monday is international chest day in Globo gyms everywhere – and you give him a DB Bench Press, he is using his entire body.
+Even when Bench Press Billy Bob comes in on Monday to work chest – because Monday is international chest day in Globo gyms everywhere – and you give him a DB Bench Press, he’s using his entire body.

 The next day my calves were sore.
 Very sore.

 Two days later, I could barely move my feet.
 I walked into the gym like a penguin with sunburned armpits and a stick up its keester.